 Imagine if, instead you said, “I knew I had to help Jenna pack for her big move to college 5 states away.
 God I wasn’t ready for that.
 I cancelled my weekend plans to focus on helping her pack… I had to cancel my chemo appointment, I haven’t even told her about THAT yet.
 I couldn’t bring myself to tell her the news knowing it would completely overwhelm the experience we were about to have; I’d dreamt of this moment since she was little.
 We spent the entire weekend sorting, going through her photos, folding and packing the handmade quilt I made while she struggled in 9th grade.
 I remember that time because it was right after her ADHD diagnosis.
 She and I worked together on that quilt, it was the only thing that seemed to give her relief from her anxiety – time stood still.
 We found an old essay she’d written and lost about how she would never be accepted to this University because she wasn’t smart like everyone else.
 So many of the things we came across sparked conversations we’ve never had before.
 I can see now that she is leaving a mature woman – and I can’t wait to see her at Christmas break!”

 It’s not the facts; it’s the story that creates a personal connection.
 When you share the story, you create a connection, and connection beats the Web, email and even social media.

 Help Create Hope

-We’ve made progress, but 85% of adults with ADHD are still undiagnosed, confused and feeling hopeless.
-Now we’d like you to help those adults with ADHD.
-Remember how you felt when you first discovered you were not alone?
+Your story can help those adults with ADHD.
+Remember when you first discovered you were not alone?
 You found answers.
 You felt hope.
 You were empowered.
-That experience was absolutely life changing for you, and sharing your experience could be life changing for someone else!
+It was life changing.
+Sharing your experience can be change someone else’s life!